padrinobook/padrinobook/02-03-user-login-and-registration.md

     end

 What we forget due to this point is to make use of the `sign_in(user)` method.
-Of, course we need use this during our session `:create` action:
+Of course we need use this during our session `:create` action: